roman-bezusiak/Project_sound/README.md

 #### Solution:

+1. Check the set-up
-1. Check whether [RPi](https://en.wikipedia.org/wiki/Raspberry_Pi) is working
+2. Check whether the _sound.a_ is running
-2. Refresh the web page
+3. Refresh the web page

 ### "_There are some weird symbols changing in the console window_"